ValeryBruniaux/md2htmlpdf/README.md

 ### Blank line

 Insert blank lines in Markdown is not always easy.
-Here you can do that to insert a blank line between Line 1 and Line 2 :
+You can insert a blank line between Line 1 and Line 2 like this :

 Line 1